An exit contract optimization problem: Appendix

 Then $(\widetilde L( \tau))_{\tau \in \Tc}$ can be aggregated into an optional process $\widetilde L$, and it is the maximum solution to \eqref{eq:BErepresentation} in the sense that for any optional process $L$ satisfying the representation \eqref{eq:BErepresentation}, one has $L_\tau \leq \widetilde L_\tau$ for all $\tau \in \Tc$. \end{remark}

-\proof{\bf of Theorem \ref{thm:BErepresentationTheorem}.} We will prove the theorem separately for the continuous setting (i.e. $\mu$ is atomless and $Y$ is USCE) and the discrete time setting (i.e. $\mu$ is sum of Dirac measures).
+\proof{\bf of Theorem \ref{thm:BErepresentationTheorem}.} We will prove the theorem separately for the continuous setting (i.e. $\mu$ is atomless and $Y$ is USCE) and the discrete-time setting (i.e. $\mu$ is sum of Dirac measures).